 President of the Canadian Conference of Catholic Bishops (CCCB)

 Today, we stand at a crucial time in the life of the Church, and in the history of Canada, as the necessity of healing through love has reached a critical moment.
-While the Church and Indigenous Peoples have been on a journey towards reconciliation and healing for several years, the recent visit of the Pope reaffirms this objective.
+While the Church and Indigenous Peoples have been on a journey towards reconciliation and healing for several years, last summer’s visit by the Pope reaffirms this objective.
 Pope Francis stated, “My presence here and the commitment of the Canadian Bishops are a testimony to our will to persevere on this path.”

 A Christ-Centred, Co-Journey Towards Healing is the Archdiocese of Ottawa-Cornwall’s initiative to raise funds and to enhance the relationship between the Archdiocese and Indigenous Peoples living on the territories it serves.
 There are more than 40,000 First Nations, Métis and Inuit Peoples in the Archdiocese.
 These are the people to whom we are connected geographically and these are the people with whom we want to journey.
 We also want to fund opportunities that will serve them.

 As part of our fundraising efforts, Archbishop Damphousse has created a special collection to support the commitment to Indigenous Peoples.
 He would like to sincerely thank all those who have contributed to the success of this collection.